steg0/tabletool/src/main/resources/README.txt

 ▶ Update function for BLOBs

 The single benefit (right now) of leaving the ResultSet open is that updatable ResultSets can be made available to the user.
-This is utilized to allow BLOB value updates.
+This is utilized to allow cell value updates.
 There are a few prerequisites for this to work:

 Ⓐ don't fetch beyond the last row.
 If you did, fetch again but set a manual, small enough fetch size in the 〈Fetch:〉 field before.
 Ⓑ use explicit columns instead of SELECT * in the query.